 3. NordVPN – Fire Stick VPN from the biggest name around

-ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best VPN for a lot of things – not least the Amazon Fire Stick.
+ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best service in a lot of situations – not least Amazon's range of Fire TV devices.
 With a dedicated app available in the Appstore you’ll have no hassle setting it up, and it’ll get you streaming geo-blocked content in no time.

-What puts it head and shoulders above the rest, though, is its polished apps, excellent in-depth functions and searing performance.
-Express's Fire Stick VPN is essentially the same as the Android app you’ll get on your mobile – albeit controlled with your remote – and it’s a professional experience through and through.
+ExpressVPN's Fire Stick VPN is essentially the same as the Android app you’ll get on your mobile – albeit controlled with your remote – and with it you'll be able to unblock a ton of content, including UK and US Netflix libraries, BBC iPlayer, Disney+ and more.

 Upon opening it you’ll be able to get connected in a single click, or, if you want to start exploring the world’s content, you can open up the server list and pick from over 3,000 options in 90+ countries.
 With that kind of variety, there's little you can’t watch.